tremblaythibaultl/ketcoin/README.md

 ## About
 ketcoin is a toy blockchain prototype implementing a post-quantum cryptosystem developed as a project to better understand the inner workings of blockchain systems, peer-to-peer communication and post-quantum cryptography.
-The

 This project authored by Louis Tremblay Thibault and distributed under the MIT license.